At A Glance

 Struggle for resources

-Darfur's population of about 7.5 million is scattered over a harsh desert area the size of France.
+Darfur's population of about 7.5 million is scattered over an area the size of France.

-The Darfur rebels' grievances were similar to those of some 30 armed groups in the south of the country and elsewhere.
+The Darfur rebels' grievances are similar to those of armed groups in the south of the country and elsewhere.

 Land used to belong to tribes – Darfur means 'the place of the Fur people'.
 There are at least 36 main tribes in the region.